 An Allstate study has highlighted 10 of the most dangerous road segments in major U.S. cities.
 These areas see a spike in speeding and hard braking on weekends in the evenings.
-This is particularly relevant as Halloween falls on a Friday this year, overlapping with the high-risk driving hours.
 Here’s the terrifying part: a stretch of Interstate 8 in San Diego is the riskiest road in America.

-Why is Interstate 8 the most dangerous road in America
+Why is Interstate 8 the most dangerous road in the U.S.

 Allstate analyzed driving behavior across the 50 most populous U.S. cities and identified the 10 riskiest road segments.
 This was based on rates of hard braking and speeding (15 mph over the posted limit).